Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments

 \subsection{Ablation Study and Visualization}

-In this section, we conduct ablation studies using COCO zero-shot detection benchmark.
+In this section, we conduct ablation studies using the COCO detection benchmark.
 All the experiment details are the same as mentioned in section~\ref{zeroshot}.
 We train our detector for 12 epochs in all experiments of this section.

 \textbf{CLIP's Feature Adaptation and CLIP Proposal.} Table~\ref{table:adapt_clip} presents the classification result of adapting the CLIP to the COCO dataset's domain.
 We evaluate the classification accuracy(ACC) on the instances in the COCO validation set.
-We follow the zero-shot detection setting in Section~\ref{zeroshot}.
-For the base/novel setting, we only use the text embeddings of the base/novel categories as the classifier to classify the base/novel instances.
-For the general setting, we generate the text embeddings of both base and novel categories and classify the instance of all 65 categories at the same time.
-Since in the novel setting the classifier just needs to classify the instance into 17 categories which is much easier than the other two settings, the ACC in the novel setting is much higher than the one in the other two.
+We use the splits in Section~\ref{zeroshot}.
+Since the novel setting is a 17-ways classification which is easier than the other two settings, the ACC in the novel setting is much higher than the one in the other two.

 Before the adaptation, the ACC in the general setting is only about 53.9\%, which is much lower than the ACC of the classifier in a well-trained detector.
 This phenomenon indicates that there is a huge domain gap between the training data of CLIP and the detection dataset.
 While the objects in CLIP's training image are clear and large and at the center of the image, the objects in the detection dataset might be small and occluded.
-Although we only fine-tuned the CLIP on base categories instances, we observe a huge improvement in all three settings, especially for the small objects.
+Although we only fine-tuned the CLIP on base categories instances, we observed a huge improvement in all three settings, especially for the small objects.
 The average ACC reaches 87.5\%, 81.9\%, and 78.3\% in the Base, Novel, and General settings, respectively.
-The ACC for the small objects improved by 33.7\%, 17.8\%, and 31.9\% in three different settings and reaches 80.3\%, 66.3\%, and 68.8\% after adaptation.
+The ACC for the small objects improved by 33.7\%, 17.8\%, and 31.9\% in three different settings.
 This indicates that the simple fine-tuning method can effectively bridge the domain gap and make the feature more discriminating.